Ramon Alcaraz: Conflict with Marcos

 Alcaraz was still in command of the anti-smuggling operations force in 1965 when the Philippine Presidential Elections of 1965 took place.
 During the campaign early in that year, President Macapagal was accused of allowing smuggling to continue by his opponent Ferdinand E. Marcos.
 Macapagal attempted to defuse these accusations by appointing Marcos as an "antismuggling czar," placing Alcaraz' command under Marcos' influence.
-Marcos then won the election in November that year, becoming Commander in Chief of the Armed Forces upon his inauguration on December 30, 1965.
+Marcos then won the election in November that year, becoming Commander in Chief of the Armed Forces upon his inauguration on 30 December 1965.

 The rise of Ferdinand Marcos soon placed Alcaraz in conflict with his own commander in chief.
 Historian Alfred W. McCoy recounts in his book "Closer than Brothers" that: "Only days after his inauguration in December 1965, Marcos met secretly with smuggler-king [Lino] Bocalan and agreed to restrain the navy patrols for a share of the profits."

-In a radio broadcast on January 11, 1966, Marcos included Alcaraz' name in a list of corrupt officials and relieved him of command.
+In a radio broadcast on 11 January 1966, Marcos included Alcaraz' name in a list of corrupt officials and relieved him of command.
 Alcaraz protested this action and in doing so, also criticized the government's National Defense policy.

 Congressional vindication

 Alcaraz was placed under investigation for his comments against Marcos, and Undersecretary for National Defense Ernesto Mata gave him an ultimatum, saying he had a choice between retiring and be demoted.
 In Alcaraz' reply to Mata, he said:"You can reduce me to Apprentice Seaman… I don’t care.
 My father was a farmer, I can go back to being a farmer."

-The Congressional Investigation eventually cleared Alcaraz of any wrong doing, although Marcos continued to try to assert his power.
+The Congressional Investigation eventually cleared Alcaraz of any wrongdoing, although Marcos continued to try to assert his power.
 Bulacan Representative Rogaciano Mercado, who was acquainted with Alcaraz, eventually began a congressional exposé on the matter, which Marcos was forced to back off.

 Retirement in protest

 Vindicated but still angry, Alcaraz chose a session of the House Defense Committee to once again criticize the national defense policy and announce his retirement.
 Alcaraz was applauded as he left the witness stand, and he would thereafter continue to be a staunch critic of Ferdinand Marcos' administration.

-After 26 years of active service, Commodore Alcaraz was placed on the retired list from active duty on January 22, 1966.
+After 26 years of active service, Commodore Alcaraz was placed on the retired list from active duty on 22 January 1966.

 Alcaraz had been forced to leave the service only 22 days after Marcos became president, making him the first of what would turn out to be many AFP officers forced out of the service in favor of those who were loyal to Marcos.

 He and his wife, who happened to be a pharmacist, then established a chain of drugstores called "Commodore Drug," in reference to Alcaraz' rank upon retirement.